Rotator Cuff Conditions And Impingement

 The most common symptoms of rotator cuff disease are pain and weakness.
 Pain is often felt at the front, top or side of the shoulder and along the deltoid muscle.
 Pain is also more common with lifting (such as placing something on a high shelf) or at night.
 People with rotator cuff tears can also have weakness when lifting the arm.

 How is it diagnosed?

-Diagnosis is generally through a discussion with your doctor and thorough examination.
+Diagnosis is generally made through discussion with your doctor and thorough examination.
 Some patients will need an MRI when a full tear is suspected.
-X-rays are also taken in some patients with suspected rotator cuff disease to identify bone spurs and to rule out other processes, such as arthritis.
+X-rays are also taken in some patients with suspected rotator cuff disease to identify bone spurs and to rule out other conditions, such as arthritis.

 How is it treated?

 Treatment of rotator cuff disease is dependent on its severity.
-In most cases, non-surgical treatment including activity modification, physical therapy or home exercises for strengthening, medication, or injections are successful.
+In most cases, nonsurgical treatment including activity modification, physical therapy or home exercises for strengthening, medication, or injections are successful.
 However, when a full tear of the tendon is present, surgery is often needed to repair the torn tendon and restore strength to the shoulder.
-There have been numerous advances in rotator cuff surgery in the past decade such that most rotator cuff repairs can now be done arthroscopically.
-This is a minimally invasive surgical technique that minimizes post operative pain and allows the surgery to be done as and out-patient procedure.
+There have been numerous advances in rotator cuff surgery in the past decade and most rotator cuff repairs can now be done arthroscopically.
+This is a minimally invasive surgical technique that minimizes postoperative pain and allows the surgery to be done as an outpatient procedure.
 Your sports medicine physician can help you to make the correct diagnosis and design an individualized treatment plan.